-ES Screw Conveyors for Cement and Flyash (5 Products)
+ES Screw Conveyors for Concrete and Flyash (5 Products)

 Deca’s line of screw conveyors are especially designed for cement and flyash.
 Modular construction with all connections splined, heavy duty gearboxes, special intimidate bearings and swivel spouts.